 - Combine all of the dry ingredients except for the brown sugar in a medium-sized bowl and set aside.

 - In a medium-sized sauce pan, combine the corn syrup, brown sugar, and butter together.
-Stir constantly over medium-high heat until the butter is melted.
+Constantly stir over medium-high heat until the butter is melted.

 - Stir the butter mixture into the flour mixture and mix well (you may have to use your hands when dough becomes too stiff to mix).